 In a sense, this is 'computing for peasants' which is not derogatory.
 Let's say, not ivory towered.
 Top-down versus bottom-up will apply, always does.
 But, we can teach people to know how to open up and look at what is flowing on the web; it would be part of a truth engineering outlook.

-Examples: We have started to collect approaches starting with a simple (scroll-options) touch.
-The first is fully parametric making use of control 'float' of images which forces a scroll-bar.
+Examples: We have started to collect approaches starting with a simple (scroll-options - only HTML/CSS) touch.
+The first is fully parametric making use of control 'float' of images which forces a scroll-bar with a manual slider.
 Not fancy.
 Works.

 09/22/2018 -- On main page, scrolling was not working right.
 Some of the images were missing.
 Too, added more images to catch up.
 For each image, there is a link to the main site where the related material can be found.